KwonNayeon/urban-parks-childrens-happiness/results/figures/README.md

   - `Figure D1-b_Histogram of CBPS distribution.png`: Histogram of Covariate Balancing Propensity Score (CBPS) distribution for the sensitivity analysis.
   - `Figure E1-a_Histogram of PS distribution.png`: Histogram of Propensity Score (PS) distribution for an additional analysis with a different treatment allocation criterion.
   - `Figure E1-b_Histogram of CBPS distribution.png`: Histogram of Covariate Balancing Propensity Score (CBPS) distribution for an additional analysis with a different treatment allocation criterion.
-  - `Figure E2_absolute SMD before and after matching.png`: Absolute Standardized Mean Differences (SMD) before and after matching, illustrating the balance of covariates.
+  - `Figure E2_absolute SMD before and after matching.png`: This figure presents the balance of covariates in the additional analysis, highlighting the absolute SMD before and after matching.

 ## Locating Figures in the Documents